Orion (character): Film

 An alternate universe version of Orion appears in flashbacks depicted in Justice League: Gods and Monsters, voiced by Josh Keaton.
-This version grew up as royalty on Apokolips and was to be married to Bekka of New Genesis ostensibly as part of a peace treaty between their planets.
-Before the ceremony, he gives her an indestructible sword equipped with a Mother Box as a wedding gift.
-After getting married however, Bekka tries to convince Orion to leave with her before her family slaughters his.
-Orion attempts to help, but is killed by Highfather, which inspires Bekka to leave and eventually become her universe's Wonder Woman.
+This version grew up as royalty on Apokolips and was to be married to Bekka of New Genesis as part of a peace treaty between their planets.
+Before the ceremony, he gives her an indestructible sword and Mother Box as a wedding gift.
+However, he and his family are killed by Highfather, which inspires Bekka to leave and eventually become her universe's Wonder Woman.